opengeo-tech/GeoPicker/README.md

 The [API](https://opengeo.tech/geopicker/docs) is work in progress.
 This basic structure can be extended starting from the environment variable `PREFIX` which by default `/`

+(✔️ Work ❌ TODO 🚧 Work in Progress)

 |Status|Method| Path                 | Return | Description |
 |------|------|----------------------|--------|-------------|
 |  ✔️  | GET  | /                    | html   | default demo map page if enabled by env var `DEMO_PAGE=true` |